Whether women should train like men or not is a never-ending a hotly-debated topic that often divides the opinions of many fitness enthusiasts.

 One reason why women’s hamstrings do not get to work much is that most women are wearing high heels, which may limit the flexion of the ankles and feet.

-Further, being flexible can lead to a few symptoms to women.
-Being a hypermobile or flexible person, your ligaments around your joints are loose, which can lead to risks of joint damages.
+Further, being flexible can lead to a few symptoms in women.
+Being a hypermobile or flexible person, the ligaments around your joints are loose, which can lead to risks of joint damage.

-Although joint hypermobility syndromes are far common to women, there are a few instances that men may experience it as well.
+Although joint hypermobility syndromes are far more common in women, there are a few instances that men may experience it as well.

 People should be extra careful going far to some specific exercises and must protect their shoulders, hips, and knees when having hypermobile joints.

-The good thing is women’s estrogen acts like anti-inflammatory, which again repairs muscle damage faster than men.
+The good thing is women’s estrogen acts as an anti-inflammatory, which again repairs muscle damage faster than men's.